young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 -----------

 Function:
-    Returns the UTF-32 code point of the first character of the specified string.
+    Returns the UNICODE code point of the first character of the specified string.

 Format:
     UNICODE_VAL( <string> )